AbadNaseer/CGPA-Calculator/README.md

 # CGPA-Calculator
-I built a CGPA calculator Desktop app using java, javaFx.
+I built a CGPA Calculator ( Desktop) App Using Java, and JavaFx.